RuojinCai/doppelgangers/README.md

 </details>

 #### Reconstruction Results
-[COLMAP](https://colmap.github.io/) reconstructions w/ and w/o Doppelgangers classifier of the test scenes described in the paper: [reconstructions.tar.gz](https://doppelgangers.cs.cornell.edu/dataset/reconstructions.tar.gz) (3G)
+[COLMAP](https://colmap.github.io/) reconstructions of test scenes with and without the Doppelgangers classifier, as described in the paper: [reconstructions.tar.gz](https://doppelgangers.cs.cornell.edu/dataset/reconstructions.tar.gz) (3G)

+These reconstructions can be imported and visualized in the COLMAP [GUI](https://colmap.github.io/gui.html).

 ## Pairwise Visual Disambiguation